turboapps/docs/reference/turboscript/a-spoon_script.md

 * host has os:Windows2012r2
 * host has os:Windows10

-Note that client OSes are not differentiated from server OSes so "WindowsXP" is equivilent to "Windows2003", etc.
+Note that client OSes are not differentiated from server OSes so "WindowsXP" is equivalent to "Windows2003", etc.

 Expressions can be combined with AND, OR, NOT, and parenthesis.